riverkusmon/cs260/README.md

 - i learned how to proxy a fetch through my server to an external api
 - i learned how to use an external api
 - i learned how important components are to scalability
+- figured out that you need a separate package.json for the server